MicrosoftDocs/win32/desktop-src/Msi/code-page-handling-windows-installer-.md

 ---
-Description: 'The Windows Installer stores all database strings in a single shared string pool to reduce the size of the database, and to improve performance.
-For a list of numeric code pages, see Localizing the Error and ActionText Tables.' ms.assetid: '5d413fb7-99da-49f3-ace3-ec285df2e634'
+Description: The Windows Installer stores all database strings in a single shared string pool to reduce the size of the database, and to improve performance.
+For a list of numeric code pages, see Localizing the Error and ActionText Tables. ms.assetid: 5d413fb7-99da-49f3-ace3-ec285df2e634
-title: 'Code Page Handling (Windows Installer)'
+title: Code Page Handling (Windows Installer) ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Code Page Handling (Windows Installer)